Home

 Military Health System Reform Oversight

-As part of the FY 2017 NDAA military health system (MHS) reform legislation, Congress directed DoD to restructure the direct care system of military hospitals and clinics to improve focus on military medical readiness.
-This led to a February 2020 DoD report to Congress outlining plans to downsize dozens of military treatment facilities (MTFs).
-It came on the heels of a separate proposal in the DoD budget request to cut 18,000 medical staff to realign resources in support of the National Defense Strategy.
+As part of FY 2017 NDAA military health system (MHS) reform legislation, Congress directed DoD to restructure the direct care system of military hospitals and clinics to improve focus on military medical readiness.
+This led to DoD plans to downsize dozens of military treatment facilities (MTFs) and cut approximately 18,000 medical staff to realign resources in support of the National Defense Strategy.

-With hundreds of thousands of beneficiaries potentially affected by these changes, MOAA immediately pressed DoD officials for the statistics and analysis behind these moves, and asked Congress to exercise its oversight authority and ensure continued access to quality care.
-Media outlets amplified MOAA’s messages of concern.
+With hundreds of thousands of beneficiaries potentially affected by these changes, MOAA immediately pressed DoD officials for the analysis and mitigation planning behind these moves, and asked Congress to exercise its oversight authority and ensure continued access to quality care.

 These messages grew louder as both the military and civilian medical systems began buckling under the strain of COVID-19.
-MOAA led the charge to ensure continued access to quality care as MHS reforms are implemented.
-With the FY 2020, 2021 and 2022 NDAA laws, MOAA has achieved three consecutive halts to planned medical billet cuts along with enhanced congressional oversight to MHS reforms, including:
+MOAA led the charge to ensure continued access to quality care.
+With the FY 2020, 2021, 2022, and 2023 defense authorization bills, MOAA has achieved four consecutive halts to planned medical billet cuts along with enhanced congressional oversight to MHS reforms.

 This issue also impacts Families, Retirees, and Survivors.